-HelloMonaco was captivated by the small, though surely world famous port, Saint-Tropez, this scenic place in the neighbourhood around Monaco.
+HelloMonaco was captivated by the small, though surely world-famous port, Saint-Tropez, this scenic place in the neighborhood around Monaco.
 This small town in the Var region is much more than just an elite resort.
 Its narrow streets, squares and genuine Provencal traditions convey a simplicity to this place while at the same time its superyachts and luxury boutiques meet the expectations of the most demanding guests.
 Let us tell you a bit more about it.

 The history of Saint-Tropez goes back to a Roman legend and its deep blue sea.
 Since ancient times, this small Mediterranean bay has attracted Roman, Celtic and Greek conquerors and used to be an oil and wine trade center.
 As the legend goes, in 68 AD, a sailor Torpes who served the Roman emperor Nero, refused to renounce his Christian faith.
 He was then subjected to terrible torture and killed in the Tuscan city of Pisa.
 Torpes’ remains, accompanied by a cockerel and a dog, were thrown into a boat and sent down the Arno River.
 The local Christians accidentally found this boat and believed it to be a holy sign.
 They preserved the remains of the former sailor, consecrated him a holy martyr and built a chapel in his honour.
 Torpes thus gave his name to the port town of Saint-Tropez.
 The neighboring village of Cogolin (“little cock”) was named after the cockerel and the town of Grimaud (“old dog”) owes its name to the dog.